The Floating Bridge of Heaven

 Ask some general questions: “What was the best part of the story?
 Who was your favorite character?
 Who was your least favorite character?” — or questions you come up with on your own.

-Ask some questions specific to the story: “In this story, the sun goddess is a woman do you think of the sun as being male, or female, or neither?
+Ask some questions specific to the story: “In this story, the sun goddess is a woman.
+Do you think of the sun as being male, or female, or neither?
 Why did Amaterasu get angry with her brother?
 Why did she hide in her cave?
 How would you have tempted her out of the cave?” — or questions you come up with on your own.

 You can continue the conversation in any way you wish.